 - Meet the requirements of the Social Security impairment listing

 - Keep you from working a job you’ve had in the past

-- Keep you from doing any other jobs that are appropriate for your age, education level, and/or skill set
+- Keep you from doing other appropriate jobs for your age, education level, and/or skill set

-If you make more than a certain amount of money each months, the SSA considers you to be gainfully employed and ineligible to receive benefits.
-Click here to read detailed guidelines on what the Social Security Administration considers to be “Substantial Gainful Activity.”
+If you make more than a certain amount of money each month, the SSA considers you to be gainfully employed and ineligible to receive benefits.
+You can read detailed guidelines on what the Social Security Administration considers to be “Substantial Gainful Activity.”

 In addition to these guidelines, the SSA uses a five-step analysis system to asses your eligibility.
-Everyone’s situation is measured using these five questions, so that everyone who applies for benefits gets the same consideration, regardless of age, gender, or race:
+Everyone’s situation is measured with these five questions.
+That way every applicant gets the same consideration, regardless of age, gender, or race:

 - Are you working?

 - Is your condition severe?